 2.«#» “Project Storage Bounds” or “PSB”(XX/XX/XX Version) means the Storage Content amounts associated with the upper ORC and lower ORC in effect at a project.
 [SL]

-2.«#» “Provider of Choice Slice Application” or “POCSA”(XX/XX/XX Version) means BPA’s proprietary computer hardware, software and related processes, developed, updated, and maintained by BPA and consisting of: (1) the Simulator; (2) the BOS Module; (3) the Default User Interface; (4) The Customer Facing Interface, and (5) other related processes, including but not limited to communications, scheduling, electronic tagging and accounting for Slice Output Energy, all as described in Exhibit L. [SL]
+2.«#» “Provider of Choice Slice Application” or “POCSA”(XX/XX/XX Version) means BPA’s proprietary computer hardware, software and related processes, developed, updated, and maintained by BPA and consisting of: (1) the Simulator; (2) the BOS Module; (3) the Default User Interface; (4) the Customer Facing Interface, and (5) other related processes, including but not limited to communications, scheduling, electronic tagging and accounting for Slice Output Energy, all as described in Exhibit L. [SL]

+2.«#» “POCSA Deployment Date”(XX/XX/XX Version) shall have the meaning as defined in section 5.9.1.
+[SL]

+2.«#» “POCSA Functionality Test”(XX/XX/XX Version) shall have the meaning as defined in section 5.9.1.
+[SL]

+2.«#» “POCSA Pass Date”(XX/XX/XX Version) shall have the meaning as defined in section 5.9.1.
+[SL]

-2.«#» “Prudent Operating Decision”(XX/XX/XX Version) means a decision made by Power Services operations staff, in their exercise of reasonable judgment, that modifies the operating range applied to any project or projects that comprise the FCRPS for the purpose of meeting any BPA obligation, including but not limited to Federal Operating Decisions, except actions taken by Power Services solely to sell surplus power to loads BPA is not contractually obligated to serve under section 5 of the Northwest Power Act.
+2.«#» “Prudent Operating Decision”(XX/XX/XX Version) means a decision made by Power Services operations staff, in their exercise of reasonable judgment, that modifies the operating range applied to any project or projects that comprise the FCRPS for the purpose of meeting any BPA obligation, including but not limited to Federal Operating Decisions, except actions taken by Power Services solely to sell surplus power to loads BPA is not contractually obligated to serve under Section 5 of the Northwest Power Act.
 Prudent Operating Decisions are applied for a finite period of time and in a manner that proportionally affects the amount of power from such project or projects that is available to BPA, to «Customer Name» under this Agreement, and to other Slice Customers under their respective Slice/Block Power Sales Agreements.
 [SL]

-2.«#» “Public Rate Design Methodology” or “PRDM”(XX/XX/XX Version) means the methodology describing the manner in which BPA will collect a portion of its revenue requirement from Public customers with a CHWM Contract through a combination of charges, credits, fees, and discounts, as well as the terms and conditions related to any potential changes to the methodology.
+2.«#» “Public Rate Design Methodology” or “PRDM”(XX/XX/XX Version) means the methodology describing the manner in which BPA will collect a portion of its Power Revenue Requirement from public customers with a CHWM Contract through a combination of charges, credits, fees, and discounts, as well as the terms and conditions related to any potential changes to the methodology.
 [LF, SL, BL]

 2.«#» “Qualified Capacity Contribution” or “QCC”(XX/XX/XX Version) means the megawatt quantity of capacity provided by a resource, contract, or portfolio as defined by the Western Resource Adequacy Program (WRAP).
 [LF, SL, BL]